How to Use Emotional Intelligence for Email Marketing Success

-If your product is not that easy to engage with and needs a client to obtain new knowledge before starting using it, your goal as a marketer is to show them that your product is not as intimidating as it appears.
+- Reduce the total workload – If your product is not that easy to engage with and needs a client to obtain new knowledge before starting to use it, your goal as a marketer is to show them that your product is not as intimidating as it appears.
 Break your product information down into logical segments and don’t overload on the details to reduce total workload and remove unnecessary anxiety.

 Strategy and Tactics

 If the email marketing strategy is the foundation marketers use to build success on, tactics are the strategy marketers use to build on their foundations in order to reach their shorter-term goals.
 Apart from outlining specific steps for strategy and tactics, marketers should also take into account the perspective of stakeholders as well as clients:

 - When defining both strategy and tactics it’s common for the number of steps involved to become overwhelming.
 It’s recommended to simply make a document and write down all the steps that need to be taken with a ranking between 1 and 10.
 This will help marketers understand what exactly should be the focus of their customers’ attention in the first place.

 - Use your EQ when defining strategy and tactics with stakeholders and coworkers within your own organization.
 Make sure they are engaged in the conversation, listen to what they have to say, ask questions, and be curious about why they want, what they want and how you can assist them in achieving that.